Topological Data Analysis of copy number alterations in cancer: Introduction

 Copy number alterations (CNA) are structural somatic mutations where parts of the genome gets repeated or lost.
 They are common in most cancers~\citep{beroukhim2010landscape} and are known to be involved in cancer development and progression~\citep{budczies2016pan,zhou2017integrated,huang2017copy}.
 Specific CNAs, as well as the total number of CNAs, were shown to be prognostic for overall survival of cancer patients~\citep{zhang2018association,hieronymus2018tumor,shao2019copy,ried2019landscape}, underlining the importance of these somatic mutations.
 Furthermore, it has been shown that cancer types can be inferred based on the CNA landscape with simple classification algorithms~\citep{soh2017predicting,zhang2016classification}.
 Differences in CNAs between lung cancer subtypes, for instance, have also been observed~\citep{li2014classification}, hinting at an inherent structure of these tumor features based on \emph{type} and \emph{subtype} of the underlying tumor.
 Being able to distinguish and correctly diagnose cancer types and subtypes is of great clinical importance and finding latent biological subgroups or characterizing unknown tumor samples is a question of active research~\citep{bindea2013spatiotemporal,10.1001/jamaoncol.2019.3985,soh2017predicting,sondergaard2017prediction}.

 Topological data analysis (TDA) is a tool to study the shape of point clouds, characterizing the underlying physical structure in a representation that is robust to noise, and flexible with respect to selecting a metric.
 It has gained popularity in recent years due to the fact that it can facilitate the analysis of high-dimensional data by generating meaningful low-dimensional representations in terms of topological features~\citep{Reininghaus15, Hofer17, Moor19Topological}.
+Methods of computational topology have been applied to CNA comparative genomic hybridization microarray data in breast cancer to distinguish treatment response~\citep{dewoskin2010applications}, identify CNAs that are associated with or predict breast cancer sub-types~\citep{arsuaga2015identification,gonzalez2020prediction}.

 We present a proof-of-concept study in which we apply TDA to cancer CNA data to find representations of CNAs per cancer type and characterize similarity between cancer types based on abstracted topological features of their CNA.
 Furthermore, we examine if the pan-cancer CNA data set factorizes into connected components and if cancer types have meaningful subgroups based on their CNA profile.
-To the best of our knowledge, this is the first application of the powerful framework of topological data analysis to this kind of data.